 - Enrollment Data.
 Enrollment in the context of VBG systems refers to the process of creating a voiceprint from one or more samples of speech sent to us by client and partner systems.
-These speech samples are typically provided as WAV audio files.
+These speech samples are typically provided as WAV audio files or via media streaming.

-- By default, VBG keeps all source WAV files that were used to create an individual voiceprint for as long as our clients and partners wish to keep the user’s voiceprint active with the VBG System.
+- By default, VBG keeps all source WAV files or media streams that were used to create an individual voiceprint for as long as our clients and partners wish to keep the user’s voiceprint active with the VBG System.
 There are several reasons for this:

 - Voiceprints can be “adapted” periodically over time by dynamically rebuilding them as the end customer uses the system.
 As an example, adaptation is very useful to model changes to speech samples that occur as end customers change their cell phones periodically, or change carriers, or move to a new city, etc.